skijit/notes/programming/web/react/react-typescript-bonanza.md

   }
   ```

+  - Interesting bits:
+    - Compare to a class-based approach:
+      - A class-based approach might involve a private value or property and some setter
+      - Here we get the value and a set method : so pretty similar
+    - Parameter to setState (e.g. `setUser()`):
+      - Normally: just one parameter - the new state
+      - However: if your function depends on the old state value, pass in a callback to compute: `setCount(prevCount => prevCount + 1)`
+    - Merging state objects:
+      - This works: `setState(prevState => ({ ...prevState, ...updatedValues }))`
+      - If you get in this situation, it's probably better just to `useReducer`

 - **useEffect**
   - typically you want to perform side effects after the rendering is done.
-  - in class-based components, you do this with lifecycle methods.
+  - in class-based components, you do this with lifecycle methods, but in function components, you do it with `useEffect`
-  - now after a component renders, your side effect callbacks get executed!
+  - after a component renders, your side effect callbacks get executed!

   ```(typescript)
   function useEffect(effect: EffectCallback, deps?: DependencyList): void;